 Videos: It has 18 on-demand webinars available covering topics such as getting started, using agile, and integrating automation into your Trello account.

 Feature Requests: Send your requests for features via email to Trello.
-It is frequently adds features to its software.
+It frequently adds features to its software.
 In its “Trello Development Roadmap” board, you will see prior additions.

 Blog: The company’s blog is well-written and always appears to be updated.

 Social Media: It has a page with news releases, posts, announcements, and the like on Facebook.
 A similar feature, complete with posts, updates, and fun and creative suggestions about using cards, is the Trello Twitter feed.
 On LinkedIn and Instagram, Trello is also active.

 An infinite number of forums, lists, members, and attachments are part of the free edition of Trello.
 Users can attach files of up to 10 MB from their computer or from Google Drive, Box, Dropbox, or Microsoft OneDrive.
 With one app (via Power-Ups) per board, they can also integrate.